trxe/notes-blog/content/syntax/1-introduction.md

 Hypotheses are **proposed rules**, which hold until *proven otherwise* by data.
 Hence hypotheses must be **falsifiable**.

+No one hypothesis can predict correctness/wrongness of **every sentence** i.e. there are no universal hypotheses.

 Whether rules actually exist or not is an ontological question; for our purposes it suffices to say that rules merely form a model of our psychology of language.